apexfarm/ApexDI/README.md

     providerA.getService(IAccountService.class));
 ```

 Lifetimes can also be interpreted as the following hierarchy, and together provide flexible configurations of services.
-As rule of thumb, services registered in higher level (transient) can override those registered in lower level (singleton) contexts.
+As rule of thumb, services registered in higher level (transient) have higher precedence than those registered in lower level (singleton) contexts.
 More is explained in the next section.

 <p align="center"><img src="./docs/images/lifetime-illustrated.png#2023-3-15" width=550 alt="Lifetime Hierarchy"></p>